Arn Anderson: World Television Champion (1990–1991)

 In November 1989, Anderson left the WWF and went back to WCW, where he reformed the Minnesota Wrecking Crew with Ole Anderson.
 Blanchard was slated to return as well but the offer was withdrawn by WCW due to Blanchard's failed drug test for the WWF, forcing Ole to step in.
 The following month, the Minnesota Wrecking Crew reformed The Four Horsemen - this time as a face stable - with Ric Flair and Sting.
 The Minnesota Wrecking Crew went on to compete in WCW's tag team division, facing teams such as the State Patrol (Lt.
 James Earl Wright and Sgt.
 Buddy Lee Parker), the Fabulous Freebirds, the New Zealand Militia, and the Samoan SWAT Team.

 The reformed Four Horsemen feuded with the J-Tex Corporation/Gary Hart International.
 On January 2, 1990, Anderson defeated J-Tex Corporation/Gary Hart International member The Great Muta for the NWA World Television Championship.
 The feud culminated in a steel cage match at Clash of the Champions X: Texas Shootout in February 1990 where the Minnesota Wrecking Crew and Flair defeated Buzz Sawyer, the Dragon Master, and the Great Muta.
 At the same event, Sting was ejected from the Four Horsemen and the stable turned heel.

 At WrestleWar '90: Wild Thing in February 1990, the Minnesota Wrecking Crew unsuccessfully challenged the Steiner Brothers for the WCW World Tag Team Championship.
 They challenged the Steiner Brothers on multiple occasions in early 1990, including facing them in a stretcher match, but failed to win the titles.
 Ole Anderson wrestled the final match of his career on April 28, 1990, teaming with Arn Anderson in a loss to Rick Steiner and Road Warrior Animal; he subsequently retired again to manage the Four Horsemen.

-In December 1990, Anderson lost the NWA World Television Championship to Tom Zenk.
-Zenk's reign would be short lived, however, as Anderson regained the title, since renamed the WCW World Television Championship on January 14, 1991.
+On December 4, 1990, Anderson lost the NWA World Television Championship to Tom Zenk.
+At Starrcade '90: Collision Course on December 16, 1990, Anderson and Barry Windham challenged NWA World Tag Team Champions Doom in a street fight, with the match ending in a draw.
+Anderson regained the NWA World Television Championship, since renamed the WCW World Television Championship on January 14, 1991.
 His third reign with the title was also considered successful as he held the title a little more than five months before dropping it to "Beautiful" Bobby Eaton on May 19, 1991.
 Afterwards, with Horsemen members Ric Flair and Sid Vicious gone to the WWF and Barry Windham having turned face, Anderson entered the tag team ranks of WCW.